 - Principal private residence: As mentioned above, when people sell their own home it is covered by ‘principal private residence (PPR)’ relief so no Capital Gains Tax is payable and no disclosure to HMRC is required.

-- Tax-free allowance: Every individual has a Capital Gain tax-free allowance each year which is currently £12,000 – if gains are within this allowance each tax year no CGT is payable, but you might need to declare the disposal on a personal tax return.
+- Tax-free allowance: Every individual has a Capital Gain tax-free allowance each year which is £12,300 for 2021/2022 tax year – if gains are within this allowance each tax year no CGT is payable, but you might need to declare the disposal on a personal tax return.

-- Spouse exemption: It is also always worth remembering that transfers between married couples/civil partners is exempt from CGT.
+- Spouse exemption: It is also always worth remembering that a transfer between married couples/civil partners is exempt from CGT.
 This can be useful as each individual is entitled to a tax-free allowance.
-For example, if a husband and wife jointly own a property, they each get the £12,000 allowance towards their 50% share of any gain on sale of the property.
+For example, if a husband and wife jointly own a property, they each get the £12,300 allowance towards their 50% share of any gain on sale of the property.

-What are the proposed changes due to come into effect from 6 April 2020?
+What changes came into effect on 6 April 2020?

-- 30-day reporting & payment window: This is a new reporting procedure which means that within 30 days of disposing of a property a ‘payment on account return’ will need to be submitted to HMRC along with payment of Capital Gains Tax due.
+- 30-day reporting & payment window: This is a new reporting procedure -using HMRC’s ‘real time’ CGT service – which means that within 30 days of disposing of a property a report/return will need to be submitted to HMRC along with payment of Capital Gains Tax due.

 - Abolition of letting relief: This is the removal of letting relief for individuals.
-Letting relief has been available on a property that at one time during ownership was a person’s own home i.e. their principal private residence.
+Letting relief was formerly available on a property that has been let out but that at one time during ownership was a person’s own home i.e. their principal private residence.

 - 50% reduction in deemed own home relief: This will reduce the final period of deemed own home relief in half to 9 months from 18 months which is available, again, if at some stage an individual lived in a property as their principal private residence.